looker-open-source/extension-examples/react/javascript/demo-extension-sdk/README.md

 ## User attribute setup

 This extension example demonstrates the use of user attributes.
 The user attribute must be defined to the Looker instance in order for the user attribute functionality to work.
-Add a user attribute named `demo_extension_sdk_demo_user_value` to your system (adjust the user attribute name based upon the project and application name defined in your manifest).
+Add a user attribute named `demo_extension_sdk_demo_extension_sdk_user_value` to your system (adjust the user attribute name based upon the project and application name defined in your manifest).
 More details can be found [here](https://docs.looker.com/data-modeling//extension-framework/js-r-extension-examples#user_attributes).